katayoongh/ShapeFitSmoothing/README.md

 slope of the power spectrum at pivot scale.
 Two post-processing methods are also introduced which aim to remove the residual BAO wiggles and enhance the robustness of the parameter compression for ShapeFit.

+Description of all the classes, and functions used in the code can be found here: https://katayoongh.github.io/ShapeFitSmoothing/

 You can use these tools provided that you cite the corresponding paper: Smooth sailing or ragged climb? — Increasing the robustness of power spectrum de-wiggling and ShapeFit parameter compression https://arxiv.org/abs/2504.10578.